Cameronsplaze/AWS-ContainerManager/README.md

 > [!NOTE]
 > It takes ~2 minutes for the game to spin up when it sees the first DNS connection come in.
 Just spam refresh.

+If it's downloading updates, keep spamming refresh.
+It sees those connection attempts and resets the time before spinning down.

 ### Cleanup / Destroying the Stacks

 You have to clean up all the leaf stacks first, then the base stack.